261

 For each accountability axis (e.g. opioid_crisis, winnipeg_lab_nml), a JSON dossier is built from primary sources only — Auditor General reports, parliamentary committee transcripts, federal court judgments, public-health quarterly reports, lobbying registry exports, Hansard.
 Each dossier lists the executive decision-makers whose authority touched the file, with date ranges and statutory references.

-Grover's algorithm runs on TENET5-native quantum compute (no Ollama, no external inference).
-The amplification factor reports how many times more often a marked actor surfaces in a quantum-amplified sample compared to a uniform classical sample.
-Five of fourteen axes amplify to perfect 1.000 success: arms exports, foreign interference, veterans affairs, CSIS oversight, and Winnipeg laboratory NML.
+Each axis produces a concentration score: how many times more often a marked actor surfaces relative to a uniform baseline over the same public-record set.
+The score is computed deterministically from the dossier fields — no model, no inference.
+Five of fourteen axes resolve to a single dominant actor (score 1.000): arms exports, foreign interference, veterans affairs, CSIS oversight, and Winnipeg laboratory NML.
 The opioid-crisis axis tops the ladder at 6.37×.

 Step 4 — Cross-axis intersection